Wales Council of the Blind

 eBook stands for 'electronic book' (also known as a digital book).
 This is a book-length publication in digital form, consisting of text, images, or both, and produced on, published through, and readable on computers or other electronic devices.

-Education support ALN
+Education support CYP

 Services that aid a disabled person in accessing educational facilities, materials and processes.